Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Model Parameters and Assumptions

-For super-Earths, we model rocky planets with masses of $1$–$10\,M_\oplus$, with thin (3\% by mass, following \citet{rogers_most_2024}) volatile water layers overlying a differentiated interior.
-We adopt equilibrium temperatures of 400 K and 2000 K to represent cooler, thermally evolved planets and hotter, more strongly irradiated planets, respectively. \mvnote{The computed radii range between approximately $1.25$-$2.1\,R_\oplus$ for planets at 400 K, and $2.1$–$2.45\,R_\oplus$ for planets at 2000 K.}
+For super-Earths, we model rocky planets with masses of $1$–$10\,M_\oplus$, and we adopt a representative atmospheric (or volatile) mass fraction of 3\% by planet mass as a baseline case that represents the layer overlying the differentiated interior.
+This choice is literature-motivated \citep[e.g.,][]{rogers_most_2024}) and allows us to illustrate the behavior of the coupled model.
+We adopt equilibrium temperatures of 400 K and 2{,}000 K to represent cooler, thermally evolved planets and hotter, more strongly irradiated planets, respectively.
+The computed radii range between approximately $1.25$-$2.1\,R_\oplus$ for planets at 400 K, and $2.1$–$2.45\,R_\oplus$ for planets at 2,000 K.